windowjs/windowjs/docs/download.md

 Google Chrome and other browsers may issue a warning because the download isn't a common file.
 Choose "Keep" to download the zip file.

-The current releases are not signed.
-Running `windowjs.exe` for the first time may result in a Windows Defender warning.
-Click on "More info" and then "Run anyway" to launch the application.
+The current releases are signed and should not trigger a warning from Windows Defender.
+Please file an [issue](/about/issues) if Windows shows any warnings.

 Alternatively, `windowjs.exe` can be [built](/dev/build) from the [sources](/dev/checkout).